SafatUddin/CSE323_Project/README.md

 4. Enhanced `HighlightText.java` with a "Unified Regex" strategy that detects various comment styles simultaneously (e.g., `//`, `#`, `<!-- -->`, `--`), ensuring comments are correctly colored regardless of the language.

 **Result:** The application supports **12+ languages** out of the box with full syntax highlighting.
 Adding a new language is now as simple as adding a keyword list to the dictionary, making the system highly extensible and future-proof.

+---

+### Challenge 11: Implementing Real-Time Line Numbering

+**Situation:** Professional code editors display line numbers in a gutter on the left side of the text area.
+This helps developers navigate code, reference specific lines, and understand code structure at a glance.
+However, implementing this feature requires synchronizing the line numbers with the text content and scroll position.

+**Task:** Create a line numbering component that displays line numbers in a left gutter, automatically updates when text is added or removed, scrolls synchronously with the text area, and matches the Midnight theme aesthetic.

+**Action:**
+1. Created a custom `LineNumberComponent` class extending `JPanel` to render line numbers.
+2. Implemented dynamic width calculation based on the number of digits needed to display the total line count.
+3. Added `DocumentListener` to detect text changes and trigger repaints of the line numbers.
+4. Used `modelToView2D()` to calculate the exact Y position of each line, ensuring perfect alignment with text lines.
+5. Optimized rendering by only drawing line numbers for visible lines using the text pane's visible rectangle.
+6. Integrated the component into the `JScrollPane` using `setRowHeaderView()` for automatic scroll synchronization.
+7. Applied Midnight theme colors (dark background, light gray text) with a subtle border to match the overall design.
+8. Added `PropertyChangeListener` to update line numbers when the font changes.

+**Result:** The text editor now displays professional-looking line numbers that automatically update as users type, delete, or scroll.
+The line numbers are perfectly aligned with text lines, scroll smoothly with the content, and seamlessly integrate with the Midnight theme.
+This enhancement significantly improves code navigation and provides a more professional editing experience.

+---

+### Challenge 12: Implementing Undo and Redo Functionality

+**Situation:** Users expect modern text editors to support undo and redo operations, allowing them to revert mistakes or restore previously undone changes.
+Without this feature, users cannot easily recover from accidental deletions or modifications, which is frustrating and reduces productivity.

+**Task:** Implement full undo (Ctrl+Z) and redo (Ctrl+Y) functionality that tracks all text changes and allows users to navigate through their edit history seamlessly.

+**Action:**
+1. Integrated Java's built-in `UndoManager` class from the `javax.swing.undo` package to handle edit history.
+2. Attached the `UndoManager` to the text pane's document using `addUndoableEditListener()` to automatically track all text changes.
+3. Created "Undo" and "Redo" menu items in the Edit menu with proper keyboard shortcuts (Ctrl+Z and Ctrl+Y).
+4. Implemented action handlers that check `canUndo()` and `canRedo()` before performing operations to prevent errors.
+5. Applied Midnight theme styling to the new menu items for visual consistency.
+6. Ensured the UndoManager works seamlessly with syntax highlighting and other text editing features.

+**Result:** Users can now use Ctrl+Z to undo their recent changes and Ctrl+Y to redo them, just like in professional text editors.
+The undo/redo functionality works reliably with all text operations including typing, deleting, cutting, pasting, and clearing.
+This essential feature significantly improves the user experience and makes the editor more practical for real-world use.